-To setup an Ubidots Webhook go the the Event tab into your Ubidots account:
+To set up an Ubidots webhook, go the the Events tab in your Ubidots account:

-Then create a new event selecting "+ Add event" to setup the Webhook:
+Then create a new event by selecting "+" to set up the webhook:

 Select the Variable that will trigger the event once the condition(s) is(are) met.

-Now, just need to setup the Webhook based on the 3rd party web service recipient API.
+Now, you just need to set up the webhook based on the 3rd party web service recipient's API.

 Method: This is the HTTP method of the request made upon the event trigger.
-Allow methods are GET, HEAD, DELETE, POST, PUT and PATCH.
+Allowed methods are GET, HEAD, DELETE, POST, PUT and PATCH.

 In the right panel, you then need to build your message based on the expected format of the 3rd party service.
-Most commonly, web services expect JSON payload, but URL Encoded or others specific data frames my apply as well.
+Most commonly, web services expect JSON payload, but URL encoded or other specific data frames my apply as well.

 Use the bookmark variables to fill your payload with the information of the device, variable or value that trigger the events

-You can set the BACK TO NORMAL payload as well, which will send another webhook once the variable that trigger the events comes back to usual values outside the triggering condition.
+You can set the BACK TO NORMAL payload as well, which will send another webhook once the variable that triggers the events comes back to usual values outside the triggering condition.